KenKundert/emborg/doc/installing.rst

     repository = '/mnt/backups/{host_name}-{user_name}-{config_name}'

-This assumes that */mnt/backups* contains many independent respositories.
+These examples assume that */mnt/backups* contains many independent repositories.
 Borg allows you to make a single repository the target of multiple backup configurations, and in this way you can further benefit from its ability to de-duplicate files.
-In this case you might want to use a less granular name for you respository.
+In this case you might want to use a less granular name for you repository.

 **archive** and **prefix**